datahubio/datahub-v2-docs/docs/data-packages.md

 <div class="row">
 <div class="span2">
 <h3>Full Spec</h3>
-There is a full <b><a href="http://dataprotocols.org/data-packages/">RFC-style specification of Data Package format</a></b>
+There is a full <b><a href="https://frictionlessdata.io/specs/data-package/">RFC-style specification of Data Package format</a></b>
-on the Data Protocols website to complement this quick introduction.
+on the Frictionless Data website to complement this quick introduction.
 </div>
 <div class="span2">
 <h3>Tabular Data</h3>